Best Investing Strategies

 Nothing I did or do is magic.
 I don’t day trade, buy calls, short sale, buy tax liens, broker debt, or invest in any type of hedge funds.
 A few readers think I must have won the lottery and that it’s impossible to go from $2.26 to over $1 million in 5 years.

-The primary reasons why people don’t invest is because they think investing is complicated, it’s too risky, or they think it’s gambling.
+The primary reason why people don’t invest is that they think investing is complicated, it’s too risky, or they think it’s gambling.
 A lot of people are also afraid.
 So in this beast of a post, I am going to outline my investing strategy and why you should stop thinking about a saving rate and start thinking about an investing rate.

-Beware: A lot of investing advice is bullshit and just gambling
+Beware: A lot of Investing Advice is Shady and Just Gambling

 I hear more terrible investing ideas, than good ones.
 I was just at a wealth expo and 90% of what the speakers shared was not only wrong, it was dangerous and destructive.
 I watched as over 6,000 people listened to pitches for everything from tax liens to software the speaker promised only picked winning stocks (just click the green arrows!).